neonevm/neon-evm.docs/devportal/testnet/connect_to_solana_via_proxy.md

 ## Option 3: Running Solana via a poxy when both are hosted locally

 **The network configuration:**
-  * Both Solana claster and the proxy hosted locally.
+  * Both Solana cluster and the proxy hosted locally.
   * The proxy interacts with Solana through the EVM-loader.

 ```sh